sconine/photo-display/README.md

 <b>node/media_display.js</b> A node.js script that creates a node.js server on localhost:8080<br>
   a) For anything in the "/public/" folder it should just hand back static content<br>
   b) Requests for "/get_media" will return JSON data that specifies the next media to display.
 This data will come from a queue table in MySQL - See below for how this will get populated.
-The media that is specified in the JSON data should be confirmed as "on disk" of the localhost before it is sent to the client.<br><br>
+The media that is specified in the JSON data should be confirmed by get_media.php as "on local network" of the localhost before it is sent to the client.<br><br>

 <B>get_media.php</b> A php script that will talk to the main EC2 server, retreive media to the local network and enqueue media for display.
 As follows:<br>
   a) Every 10 minutes a cron job kicks this script off, script makes sure it is not already running<br>